marimeireles/psychonautgirl/blog/_posts/2019-03-16-new-layout-for-psychonaut.md

 I've used this lib called [5pjs](https://p5js.org) that is an implementation in javascript of Processing with this [code](https://gist.github.com/marimeireles/37b104e1fcf6b0ad9c65a08087fdf182) and that thing up there is what I got!

-The more lines you make the more the self-drawing draw will look like your original draw.
+The more lines you make the more the self-drawing drawing will look like your original draw.
 5pjs offers a lot of different objects and shapes that may fits your drawing best than just using lines like I did.

-I decided not to use this draw as a central piece of my website design because it didn't click to me as much as I thought it would but I wanted to share it anyway!
+I decided not to use this drawing as a central piece of my website design because it didn't click to me as much as I thought it would but I wanted to share it anyway!
 I still have no clue of where to go from here, if you have some cool tips about design to give me I wanna hear them!
 Find me on the web and tell me about it.

 Processing is a really cool tool and you can get some awesome results out of it.
 Feel free to use and modify this small tool I created.
 If you create something cool with it, let me know!